 Homemade Kimchi/One Green Planet

-In order to reduce your antacid consumption and up your natural heartburn fighters, we highly recommend downloading our Food Monster App, which is available for both Android and iPhone, and can also be found on Instagram and Facebook.
+To reduce your antacid consumption and up your natural heartburn fighters, we highly recommend downloading our Food Monster App, which is available for both Android and iPhone and can also be found on Instagram and Facebook.
 The app has more than 15,000 plant-based, allergy-friendly recipes, and subscribers gain access to new recipes every day.
 Check it out!